 We take the health and safety of our students and staff very seriously.
 Health and safety risks are mitigated with training and induction for staff and students, risk assessments for all buildings and activities, the provision of guidance on good practice and on-going review at management and senior management levels.
-There were no incidents requiring RIDDOR reporting during the year.
+There was one incident which required RIDDOR reporting during the year.